-Winter weather is hard on all of us, including our furry friends.
+Winter weather can be rough on all of us, including our furry friends.
 Don’t forget to consider the safety of your pets during cold weather.
-The American Red Cross has steps people can follow to help ensure their pet’s safety when chilly weather hits their area.
+The American Red Cross offers these steps people can follow to help ensure their pet’s safety when chilly weather hits their area.

-- Salt and other chemicals used to melt snow and ice can irritate a pet’s paws.
+Protect their paws.
+Salt and other chemicals used to melt snow and ice can irritate a pet’s paws.
 Wipe their paws with a damp towel before your pet licks them and irritates their mouth.
 The ASPCA adds that you can also use petroleum jelly or booties to protect sensitive paws.
 Use pet-friendly ice melt products.